AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 Depending on what operating system (Linux, Windows, etc.) you are running, your setup instructions will be slightly different.
 While using Linux is highly encouraged, it is not at all a requirement to work on this project.
 :::warning
-Even if you only want to work on either the front or backend of this project, please keep in mind that both portions will need to be setup and configured.
+Even if you only want to work on either the frontend or the backend portion of this project, please keep in mind that both portions will need to be configured.
 :::
 :::info
 If you are using Windows and would like to try using a terminal inside of Linux without creating a virtual machine, you might want to look into installing [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).